nusskylab/nusskylab/docs/server_setup_guide.md

 This is a Wiki guiding you through the process of setting up production server with stack: Nginx, puma, Postgres on CentOS.

+Please recall that the version requirements for the four software are:
+* Nginx
+* Puma
+* Postgres
+* CentOS

 So first, install Nginx with the the following command:
 ```
 sudo yum update
 sudo yum install nginx
 ```

 Make sure other processes are not taking port 80(for example, Apache httpd) by turning them off or configure them to listen on other ports instead.
+Note that the School of Computing requires virtual machines to only use the standard port 80 for http connections.
 Then start Nginx with:
 ```
 service nginx start
 service nginx status -l  # for checking status of the server